Bundling broadband, phone and TV together

 Is it cheaper to get broadband and TV together?

 Generally speaking, it’ll be cheaper and simpler to get your TV and internet from the same provider.
 But this isn’t always the case.
-It can worth comparing prices for broadband on its own with prices for different providers’ TV offerings if you really want to make sure you’re getting the best deal.
+It can worth comparing prices for broadband on its own with prices for different providers’ TV offerings if you really want to make sure you’re getting the best deal all round.

 We’d only really recommend doing this if, for example, you can only get a particular high speed package from one provider, but are desperate for the sports channels offered by another.